-Supply chains are the reason that the producer can provide customers with what they need, when and where they need it, at the price they want.
+Supply chains are why the producer can provide customers with what they need, when and where they need it, at the price they want.

-SCM professionals work to provide products to people faster and more efficiently, and at a lower cost, too.
+SCM professionals work to provide products to people faster and more efficiently, and at a lower cost.
 The cooperation of SCMs working together can lower the cost of items by making the raw materials easier and less costly to access.
-For this reason, most companies require the assistance of well-training SCM professionals, and according to the CSCMP, businesses like Toyota, Dell, Proctor & Gamble, Nokia and Wal-Mart all attribute their overall success to SCM.
+For this reason, most companies require the assistance of well-training SCM professionals, and according to the CSCMP, businesses like Toyota, Dell, Proctor & Gamble, Nokia, and Wal-Mart all attribute their overall success to SCM.

-1. Improved Customer Service – SCM can improve customer service by focusing on product:
+SCM can improve customer service by focusing on a product’s:

 - Availability: Consumers look for a variety of offerings in any quantities they desire.